Bucs beat Panthers 41-17, earn No. 2 playoff seeding in NFC

 Mike Evans caught two of Brady’s TD passes, giving him a club-record 14 scoring receptions this year.
 He also became the first player in NFL history to begin a career with eight consecutive seasons with at least 1,000 yards receiving.

-Tampa Bay (13-4) broke the club record for victories in a regular season set in 2002 and also earned the No. 2 seed in the NFC with the Rams losing to the 49ers in overtime.
-The Bucs will host the Philadelphia Eagles next week.
+Tampa Bay broke the club record for victories in a regular season set in 2002, when the Bucs went on to win the Super Bowl for the first time.

 Carolina (5-12) finished on a seven-game losing streak that leaves coach Matt Rhule’s future in question.
 The Panthers are 10-23 in two seasons under the former Temple and Baylor coach, who signed a seven-year contract to move to the NFL in 2020.